mtbcoin/mtb/README.md

 Imagine afterpandemic world where you work from home and in the evening you get on the bike and earn money for every mile.
 We know how to make it real.
 This will take months or years to build such DeFi system.

-You could easily transfer your cycling effort to charity.

-We'll discuss this idea within crypto community.

 For now get this BEP-20 token and enjoy trading!

-## Final thoughts

-Get on the bike and start exploring. :cactus: :mushroom: :blossom: